-A woman who was selling puppies near the intersection where the crash occurred said she did not see anything, but heard crash and looked up.
-Other witness told officers Pinon was passing.
+A woman who was selling puppies near the intersection where the crash occurred said she did not see anything, but heard the crash and looked up.
+Other witnesses told officers Pinon was passing.
 The speed limit on that section of FM 2978 is 50 miles per hour.

 Tanche-Larson’s 13-year-old daughter Lisa was her only passenger.
 Both were transported to Tomball Hospital in stable condition.
 According to DPS, the family recently relocated to the area from Norway because of a job transfer.